I’ve long been interested in learning Norse runes, but I didn’t begin exploring them until a few months ago. Simply put: they seemed intimidating.

 As I began to research their interpretations, the meanings reminded me of tarot cards, with which I’m more familiar.
 These, too, had once seemed impossible to learn.
 But ever since I had found ways to make personal connections with the cards, I have been able to understand them more clearly.

 The tarot correspondences are my own and have helped me in my study of runes.
-In fact, I’ve found that they are a lot more approachable than I’d initially thought.
+They’re not strict rules, or even perfect one-to-one comparisons, but a starting point for the tarot reader who wants to branch out.
+And studying in this way helped me see runes as a lot more approachable than I’d initially thought.
 If this system helps you, feel free to switch the cards around as you see fit.

 One of the best sources I’ve found in my research on runes was Nordic Runes: Understanding, Casting, and Interpreting the Ancient Viking Oracle by Paul Rhys Mountfort.
 Other sources include The Rune Site and Tarotsmith Divination, among a few other online sources that gave similar information.